FAQ

 Do I need to make an appointment or can I pop in anytime?

-Phoning in for an appointment is always best.
+Booking in for an appointment is always best.
 This cuts your waiting time to a minimum.

-My cat doesn’t like coming to the clinic?
+My cat doesn’t like coming to the clinic.

-Having the cage left at home and open with a nice bed in it can help your cat think of it more as a bed than a trap.
+Having the cage left open at home with a nice bed in it can help your cat think of it more as a bed than a trap.
 Regularly putting treats in the cage will also help.
 Feliway pheromone sprays can significantly reduce stress and can be sprayed onto a tag on your cat’s cage or the bedding in the cage (make sure to let it air out first).

 When it comes to getting them into the car covering the cage with a thin sheet may help reduce their stress.
 For the cats that stress out a lot we can prescribe medications to be given before their visit that have a huge effect on reducing stress.

 Once you get to the clinic make sure to either sit with your cat in the Cat Corner or using the special hiding box there and blankets to keep them relaxed.
+You may also request that you wait and your consult be held in our Wellness Room, a quiet space away from the hustle and bustle of the waiting room.

 Cost